ghazalbigdeli/Habit-Bear/README.md

 # Habit Bear
 Simple habit tracking webpage application with a cute incentive program.
-Uses browser's local storage to save the state of webpage for continous use.
+Uses browser's local storage to save the state of webpage for continous use. <br />
 Script.js contains the functionality of the app.

 ## Try It